Quick & easy guide to the Body Ecology Diet: What to eat + healthy snacks

-Think you don’t have enough time to eat healthy?
-Our tips and easy recipes can show you how to create new healthy habits with the Body Ecology Diet!
+Think you don’t have enough time to eat healthily?
+Our tips and easy recipes can show you how to create new, healthy habits with help from the Body Ecology Diet.

-If you are ready to rejuvenate your body, lose weight and boost your immunity, then you are ready for the Body Ecology system of health and healing!
+If you’re ready to rejuvenate your body, lose weight, and boost your immunity, then you’re ready for the Body Ecology System of Health and Healing!

-If you missed part 1 of this article, be sure to familiarize yourself with Body Ecology’s first 7 steps to great health.
-Part 1 outlines the 7 healing principles and 7 healing superfoods, along with the basics to get you started on the Body Ecology program.
+If you missed Part 1 of this article, be sure to familiarize yourself with Body Ecology’s first 7 steps to great health.
+Part 1 outlines 7 healing principles and 7 healing superfoods, along with the basics to get you started on the Body Ecology program.

-Q. I keep hearing about stage one and stage two of the Body Ecology program.
+Q. I keep hearing about Stage 1 and Stage 2 of the Body Ecology program.
 What does that mean?

-A. Stage one is the strictest version of the Body Ecology program and is the best place for everyone to start, especially if you have candida, digestive problems or auto-immune problems.
-Stage two is the less strict version that allows you to add more foods back into your diet.
+A. Stage 1 is the strictest version of the Body Ecology program and is the best place for everyone to start, especially if you have candida, digestive problems, or autoimmune issues.
+Stage 2 is the less strict version that allows you to add more foods and healthy snacks back into your diet.

-- Stage one is followed while you are re-establishing your inner ecosystem.
+- Stage 1 is followed while you are re-establishing your inner ecosystem.

-Q. I’ve been on stage one of the diet for about two months.
-When can I transition to stage two and introduce different foods?
+Q. I’ve been on Stage 1 of the diet for about two months.
+When can I transition to Stage 2 and introduce different foods?

-A. In general, people are able to start adding new foods to their diet at around 3 months.
-However, everyone is different so your body is your best guide for when you are ready to move to stage two.
+A. In general, people are able to start adding new foods/other healthy snacks to their diet at around three months.
+However, everyone is different, so your body is your best guide for when you’re ready to move to Stage 2.
 Some people start the BE Diet who already have good health, others with mild to severe diseases and illnesses.

-Some typical ways you will know you are getting better include improved digestion, fewer cravings for sugar, more energy, fewer colds and flu, clear skin, better sleep and of course improved symptoms if you have a disease.
+Some typical ways you will know you’re getting better include improved digestion, fewer cravings for sugar, more energy, fewer colds and flu, clear skin, better sleep, and, of course, improved symptoms if you have a disease.
 Once you feel these improvements are pretty stable, slowly introduce one new food at a time and really observe how your body responds.

-Here are foods that are NOT on stage one, but are great to add during stage two, when your inner ecosystem is healed:
+Here are foods and healthy snacks that are NOT on Stage 1 but are great to add during Stage 2, when your inner ecosystem is healed:

 Q. I just started the Body Ecology Diet, and I don’t feel so good.
 What am I doing wrong?